-The goal of this website is to create a space for people to get together and share ideas in order to form an membership driven, yes publicly open and community oriented makerspace in Humboldt County, California.
+The goal of this website is to create a space for people to get together and share ideas in order to form an membership driven yet publicly open and community oriented makerspace in Humboldt County, California.
+Forming a community of Humboldt Makers is the first step towards making this happen.

 What is a Makerspace?